aka: Inconsistent Translation

 - Another oddity of the Hungarian dub was Frieza's name, which was at first translated as Dermesztina ("Freezetina"), but was changed to Dermesztő ("Freezer") when it became apparent that he's a guy.
 Some changes also took place when they started dubbing Dragon Ball GT — most of the French carryover names were left as they were, but the Trunk was restored to Trunks, as was Mr. Momo to Mr. Popo.
 Also, Vegeta finally began calling Son Goku by his Sayan name Kakarot, while in the dub of Z, he constantly referred to him as Songoku, save for a single episode in which Kakarot was rendered as Cachalote (pronounced "Kaah-shaah-low" in the dub) — another oddity of the French dub, which all other redubs based on the French version shared.

-- Yet again an inconsistency stemming from the French localization: Maron's name is changed to Marlene in the dub, until her last appearance, when she's suddenly called Maron.
+- Yet again an inconsistency stemming from the French localization: Maron is sometimes called Marlene.

 - The Slayers: Super-Explosive Demon Story manga, as translated by Central Park Media, has some inconsistencies in how names are spelled:

 - The silver beasts are initially called "Zanafer", then later called "Xanasphar".
 (Most other versions of Slayers spell it "Zanaffar".)

 - The city with the Flagoon tree is initially called "Sylarg", then later called "Sairaag".
 (Most other versions of Slayers spell it "Sairaag".)